How to Hard Boil Eggs on the Stove or in the Oven: Oma's gekochte Eier

 Stovetop Instructions:

-3. Bring to boil.
-Cover with lid.
-Remove from heat.
-Let stand 15 minutes for medium eggs, 17 minutes for large eggs, 20 minutes for extra large eggs.
+4. Let it stand 15 minutes for medium eggs, 17 minutes for large eggs, or 20 minutes for extra large eggs.

 Oven Instructions: